stuccopotamus/Where-to-next/README.md

 | 559  | Phnom Penh       | –4.11     | 3             | 1              | 2.67           |
 | 560  | Naypyidaw        | –4.66     | 3             | 4              | 2.11           |

-Cost is important—but only when combined with comfort and enjoyment.
-Cities like Sydney and Crete offer that rare trifecta: affordable, scenic, and highly rated.
+> Cost is important—but only when combined with comfort and enjoyment.

-Additional insights:
-	•	Climate score was a dominant factor in both top and bottom rankings.
-	•	All bottom-10 cities had a climate score ≤ 5, while top-10 cities scored ≥ 8.
+> Climate score was a dominant factor for these rankings (bottom-10 climate score ≤ 5, top-10 climate score ≥ 8).
-	•	High ratings alone were not enough if paired with poor weather or high costs.

-## Recommendations
-- For travelers: Use PCA-style logic—don’t just chase famous destinations.
-Cities with balance across cost, weather, and ratings offer the most value.
-- For tourism boards: Improve climate-friendly infrastructure and value-perception to climb rankings.
-- For data nerds: PCA is a powerful tool for reducing complexity.
-Use it where trade-offs exist across competing variables.

-On a microscopic level, travel is deeply personal.
-But on a macroscopic level, data can highlight which places are objectively better choices for the average traveler.
+> On a microscopic level, travel is deeply personal.
+But on a macroscopic level, data can suggest objectively better travel destinations overall.

 ## Assumptions and Caveats
+- 3-Factor PCA is useful, but to get a bigger picture with more exhaustive results, more categories are needed.
-Climate comfort is based on averages, not personal preference (e.g., some people like winter).
+- Climate score is based on yearly averages, not seasonal or even monthly, nevetheless this completely ignores personal preference (depending on the cases: cold > warm).
-Rating data may be skewed toward English-speaking travelers.
-Real-time changes (war, pandemic, political unrest) are not factored in.
+- This 560-city database does not factor in the current state of events (wars, political imbalances, epidemics, etc.).